 Specific – Maths, Literacy, Understanding the World and Expressive Arts and Design.
 The children are provided with lots of activities and opportunities to play each and everyday, both indoors and outdoors.
 Throughout the year, they are encouraged to develop their independence and strengthen their characteristics of effective learning.

-The children will be placed into two groups for focus activities, the Bumblebees and the Ladybirds.
+The children in Nursery will also be supported by our speech therapist Miss Charlotte Deykin from time to time.
+In Nursery, the children will be placed into two groups for focus activities, the Bumblebees and the Ladybirds.
 The groups are age based to allow us to work closely with specific age related expectations from the framework.
 You can find out what group your child is by the sticker on their reading record.
 Grouping will change each term so please check or ask if you are unsure.

 Reading – Each week we will be sending home a library book for your child to enjoy with you.
 This is to encourage your child to develop a love of reading and learn how fun and exciting books can be.

 If your child is in the Bumblebee group, they will be given a library book to take home each week.

 If your child is in the Ladybird group, they will be given a picture reading book and a library book to take home each week.
 We will also be sending home a reading record for you to write a comment in and for us to use as a method of communication if needed.

 Your child's books will be changed on their first session after the weekend, either Monday or Tuesday.
 We can only change their books if you have written a comment in their reading record and if all of their books are in their book bag.

 Book Bags – It is really handy for your child to bring a book bag to Nursery each day.
 This will enable us to send home any letters easily, along with reading books.
 You could also keep a spare change of clothes in their book bag for any accidents.